FrancesCoronel/personal-website-v3/content/posts/2015-07-25-women-who-code.md

   - women in tech
 ---

-Women Who Code is a global non-profit organization dedicated to inspiring women to excel in technology careers.
+Women Who Code is a global nonprofit organization dedicated to inspiring women to excel in technology careers.

 ## July 2015